microsoft/BotFramework-WebChat/docs/HOOKS.md

 If no options are passed, the return value will be the written language.
 This value should be the same as `props.locale` passed to `<ReactWebChat>` or `<Composer>`.

 If `"speech"` is passed to `options`, the return value will be the oral language instead of written language.
-For example, the written language for Hong Kong and Taiwan are Traditional Chinese, while the oral language are Cantonese and Taiwanese Mandarin respectively.
+For example, the written language for Hong Kong SAR and Taiwan are Traditional Chinese, while the oral language are Cantonese and Taiwanese Mandarin respectively.

 To modify this value, change the value in the `locale` prop passed to Web Chat.